-Here’s the next installment in the Top 10 List category: my top 10 best comedy movies!
+Here’s the next installment in the Top 10 List category: my top 10 best comedies.
 A SPOILER ALERT will be in effect for the list, so you’ve been warned.
 Note that just because a movie you may love isn’t on my list that I don’t like it!
-With out further ado, here’s a couple movies that just missed the top 10.
+With out further ado, here’s a couple movies that just missed the top 10:

 Now that we’ve covered the “best almosts,” here’s the actual list: